 Weaving together interviews, first-person essays, and artist profiles, This Long Thread explores the work and contributions of people of color across the fiber arts and crafts community, representing a wide spectrum of race, age, region, cultural identity, education, and economic class.
 These conversations explore techniques and materials, belonging, identity, pride of place, cultural misappropriation, privilege, the value (or undervaluing) of craft, community support structures, recognition or exclusion, intergenerational dialogue, and much more.

 Be inspired by the work and stories of innovative people of color who are making exceptional contributions to the world of craft.
 The diverse range of textile artists and craftspeople featured include knitters, quilters, sewers, weavers, and more who are making inspiring and innovative work, yet who are often overlooked by mainstream media.

 Author: Jen Hewett

 Dimensions: 6 1/2" x 9"

 Jen Hewett is a printmaker, surface designer, and textile artist.
 Depending on how you look at it, artist is either Jen’s second or fifth career.

 With a degree in English Literature from the University of California, Berkeley, she started her working life in education and educational nonprofits.
 She then briefly ran her own stationery business, took a few detours through business operations, human resources and consulting before becoming a full-time working artist (again).

 She partly credits the success of her experience running her own creative business to her non-linear (but always interesting) career path.

-Thanks for understanding and supporting our small women run business
+Thanks for understanding and for supporting our small, women operated business.